Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] To vyrazili ,U starý paní’ soustružníkovi Matějů celou sanici cihlou za dvacet zlatejch, s šesti zubama, a tenkrát měly peníze větší cenu než dnes.
 Sám Wolschläger věší za čtyry zlatky.

-Wohlschlager is mentioned when Švejk pulls a story to illustrate that the price Mr. István demanded for the hen in Budapest was extortionate.
-Wohlschlager did after all hang people for only four guilders.
+is mentioned when Švejk tells a story to illustrate that the price Mr. István demanded for the hen in Budapest was extortionate.
+Wohlschlager, after all, hanged people for only four guilders.

 Background

-Wohlschlager (sometimes written Wohlschläger) was the public executioner in Bohemia from 1888.
-He was as a fifteen-year old present at the execution of gipsy Janeček in 1871, the last public execution in Böhmen during the reign of Austria-Hungary.
-The execution was carried out by his step-father Jan Piperger.
+(sometimes written Wohlschläger) was the public executioner in Bohemia from 1888.
+As a fifteen-year-old, he was present at the execution of gipsy Janeček in 1871, the last public execution in Bohemia during the reign of Austria-Hungary.
+The execution was carried out by his stepfather Jan Piperger.

 He continued as official executioner in Czechoslovakia from 1918 until his death.
-When he wasn't carrying out his official duties, he worked as a goldsmith in Příčná ulice.
+When he was not carrying out his official duties, he worked as a goldsmith in Příčná ulice.
 In the address book for Prague (1910) he is listed as "executioner", in the population registry as goldsmith and executioner.

 Quote(s) from the novel